xentoshi/ZkChat-Pay/README.md

 ![image](https://user-images.githubusercontent.com/95926324/232004303-2d900083-17c2-404f-af3c-fb81b9275374.png)

-Decentralised ZK messaging with Defi Features X Fund the best Public Good Projects with Zk.
+Decentralised ZK messaging with Defi Features to Fund the best Public Good Projects with Zk.

-Project where the users would be easily able to Fund the Public goods proposals while inquire about the project through zk chat & fund them money through zk .
+Project where the users would be easily able to fund the public goods proposals while inquire about the project through zk chat & fund them money through zk.

 Features:-